Sometimes it is convenient to expose the Kubernetes Dashboard to manage the cluster instead of using the console and kubectl.

-- how to set up automatic certificate renewal with cert-manager;
+- How to set up automatic certificate renewal with

-- how to expose the Kubernetes Dashboard to a public nginx Ingress over a HTTPS connection;
+cert-manager; - How to expose the Kubernetes Dashboard to a public nginx Ingress over an HTTPS connection;

-- how to configure simple basic authentication as an addition security layer.
+- How to configure simple basic authentication as an additional security layer.

 The only prerequisite is to have a running Kubernetes cluster.
 I have tested the configuration provided in this post on k3s (Rancher) and microk8s clusters.